- Are you still practicing law?

 I’ve got kids.
 I’m careful.
 And they are entitled to their privacy.

 Which is also why I have a policy at this point of not posting pictures of the kids that show their faces, without their permission.
-I did post some pictures of my daughter when she was first born, and those are still up, but she doesn’t much look like that anymore, so I’m not too worried.
+I did post some pictures of my daughter when she was first born, and those are still up, (not really anymore) but she doesn’t much look like that anymore, so I’m not too worried.

 - How can I get you to come to my event/city/library?

 I’m normally planning my schedule at least a year in advance.
-I also have to balance The Boy’s sports schedule, since he’s in high school athletics, in multiple sports.
+I also have to balance The Boy’s sports schedule, since he’s in college athletics.
+The Girl is getting old enough to be in athletics, and we’re talking music lessons as well.
 I have a tendency to hit a lot of conventions, because they are great places to see a whole lot of people in one place.
 Plus I’m self employed with a full time plus kind of job and I write, so I can only take so much time off of work.
 And I need to spend time with my husband as well (which I sometimes do by taking him to cons with me!)

-I’m averaging 10-12 events per year, which include comic cons, art events, local festivals, and book fairs.
+I’m averaging 10-12 events per year, which include comic cons, art events, local festivals, and book fairs (Pre-pandemic, this is how much I did; the last few years have been light on this.
+I’m adding more all the time.)

 I do a number of events in Ohio; I live there, have family there, and lots and lots of friends.

-I’ve started doing more events in Indiana and Kentucky, and have done an event in Chicago, Illinois before.
-I’m considering events in Michigan and Pennsylvania.
+I’ve started doing more events in Indiana and Kentucky have done events in Michigan and Pennsylvania, and have done an event in Chicago, Illinois before.

 Travel much more than that involves major planning, with job and family issues.
 I’m not opposed to it, but I need a bit of advance planning.